Sold Out: 8 Critical Roles You Play in Selling Your Ministry to Volunteers

 8 Critical Roles You Play in Selling Your Ministry

-Learn as a Student.
+1).
+Learn Like a Student.

-You must become a Student to learn all you can about what’s important to these potential volunteers.
+You must become a student to learn all you can about what’s important to these potential volunteers.
 Ask questions.
 Do they have time to serve?
 Are you aware of their passion or heart for service?
 Do they have children?
 This is the first step in the process of selling your ministry.

 Once you have all the information you need to understand people, you’re ready to diagnose their need to serve in your ministry.

-Once you’ve convinced people they need what you’re offering, design unique solutions by playing the Architect.
+Once you’ve convinced people they need what you’re offering, design unique solutions by playing the architect.

-Debby Albrecht, the director of Kingdom Kids at Calvary Church in Grand Rapids, Michigan, had a tough time getting volunteers out to an evening training meeting until she hit on an Architect’s dream of a solution.
-Instead of an inconvenient and irrelevant meeting, she broke down her team-building over two days and at times that were very good for her volunteers — not necessarily just for her.
+Debby Albrecht, the director of Kingdom Kids at Calvary Church in Grand Rapids, Michigan, had a tough time getting volunteers out to an evening training meeting until she hit on an architect’s dream of a solution.
+Instead of an inconvenient and irrelevant meeting, she broke down her team-building over two days and at times that were very good for her volunteers—not necessarily just for her.
 She met with one group at 10 a.m. and then another at 1:30 p.m. and finally a third at 4:30 p.m.

 These times, incidentally, corresponded with when her volunteers were finished dropping off or picking up children, or when a swing-shift spouse could take over watching young children.

-Once you’ve designed a unique solution, you’re ready to move on to serve as a Coach for your team.
+Once you’ve designed a unique solution, you’re ready to move on to serve as a coach for your team.

-The role of a Coach is one of the most critical.
+The role of a coach is one of the most critical.
 Your potential or current volunteers are comparing what you’re selling with many other alternatives.
 Time commitments, family priorities, choir rehearsal, work, and vacations all compete for the same priority in a volunteer’s mind.

 What you have to coach or compel are the strengths of your “game plan” as opposed to the competition’s.
 Why is ministering to children in some churches a badge of distinction?
 Why do many leaders attract stellar performers around their ministry?
 They’ve understood what makes their training event, leadership development program, or ministry opportunity a priority in terms of prestige and honor in people’s minds.